-As a (relatively) young author with school-aged children, one thing I’ve been doing increasingly so is school visits.
-I’ve already managed half a dozen (and have started to obtain testimonials from the last three).
+As an author with school-aged children, one thing I've been increasingly doing is school visits.
+I also now run an after-school club teaching storytelling skills to primary-aged students.
+I've obtained testimonials from the last three.

 It's fantastic to interact with young minds and open them up to the world of books and publishing in general.

-There are a dozen ways to go about such an event––as you’ll see from the testimonials, each did something entirely different and all equally fascinating.
-You don’t need to be as themed as they were, but you are welcome to be as creative as you want––after all, I am coming in to talk about creative writing!
+There are a dozen ways to go about such a visit––as you'll see from the testimonials, each did something entirely different and all equally fascinating.
+You don't need to be as themed as they were, but you are welcome to be as creative as you want––after all, I am coming in to talk about creative writing!

 I will bring copies of my books with me and give an introduction to myself, an overview of my journey as a writer so far as well as doing a five-minute reading from one of my books.
 If you are happy (and please let me know before the day so that I can prepare) I will also bring copies of my books that can be purchased (and signed!) while I am with you.